 Should breastfeeding continue over the age of two?

-When people think of breasts they think of them as sexual objects instead of what they really are: Natural, beautiful parts of a woman’s
+When some people think of breasts, they think of them as sexual objects, instead of what they really are: They are a natural, beautiful parts of a woman’s

 continue for as long as you breastfeed, so why not continue?

 There is no “perfect” or “right” time to stop breastfeeding your baby or toddler.

 - Breastfeeding is convenient: You do not need to wean your baby before he/she is ready to wean.

 - Breastfeeding is calming: Have you ever heard of the

 Well, they are terrible.
 And in my case they lasted a whole year!
 When

 you breastfeed a toddler, you can calm him/her when they start to feel

 - A breastfeeding toddler has immune protection: As